bush1d0code/IKumo/README.md

 POC of getting all Apple devices asociated with an account.
 It will return data such as: Device Name, Device Model, Battery % and Location (Google Map URL)

-P.S: Even if 2FA is activated on the account, it will be displaying the data.
+P.S: Even if 2FA is activated on the account, it still will be displaying the data.

 ## Single Password:
 ```bash